- guard against the Depravity of Man

 They are often portrayed as being "anti-government."

 But it is this "anti-government"

-ought to be to trust no man living with power
+to trust no man living with power to

 Confidence is everywhere the parent of despotism.

 Free government is founded in jealousy, and not in confidence; it is jealousy, and

 not confidence, which prescribes limited constitutions to bind down those whom we